NovaCove/shimmer/README.md

 ## Config
+(honestly this isn't really used yet, but is idealistic)

 The config should contain information such as:

  - directory structures and links to file content, and whether it is read-only or read/write